hrrr/ChibiFlight/doc/Usage.md

 Arming disarming works as in cleanflight: Throttle at min, and yaw to the right to arm, throttle at min and yaw to the left to disarm.
 Check this works.
 Motor outputs in the serial console will change according to the sticks once the copter is armed.
 The blue LED will light when armed.

-Once this is everything OK, you should change DEBUG_MODE back to FLASE, recompile and reflash.
+Once this is everything OK, you should change DEBUG_MODE back to FALSE, recompile and reflash.

 # Usage